dnc1994/MiniJavaCF/doc/report.md

         System.err.println();
     }

-#### Suppressing Cascading Errors
+#### Suppressing Cascading Error Messages

 Sometimes (especially in type checking), an error can result in a chain of errors and we prefer to display only the first one.
-To suppress this kind of cascading errors, we report the error immediately after discovering it, and returning a special token to indicate that further errors should be suppressed.
+To suppress this kind of cascading error messages, we report the error immediately after discovering it, and returning a special token to indicate that further errors should be suppressed.
 For instance in `visitOrExpr` of `TypeEvaluator.java`:

     if (!left.equals("boolean")) {
         ErrorReporter.reportError(ctx.getChild(0), "Only boolean support logical or.");